Deducteam/lambdapi/docs/commands.rst

 The ``notation`` command is used to specify a notation for a symbol.

+When declared as notations, identifiers then must be used at correct places and as such cannot make valid terms on their own anymore.
+To reaccess the value of the identifier without the notation properties, wrap it in parentheses.

 **infix** The following code defines infix symbols for addition and multiplication.
 Both are associative to the left, and they have priority levels ``6`` and ``7`` respectively.